AliMohamedDev/odin-recipes/README.md

 # odin-recipes
 For this project, I will be building a basic recipe website with multiple pages that will demonstrate efficent and thoughtful usage of HTML tags and functions.
 I will also learn and demonstrate how to read documentation and do research and reading MDN for various html tags and just how to use google in general.
+After completing this project , I would have show good mastery of html.